samumantha/Aalto_OpenScience/Slides.md

 PID and landing page
 For searching research data and their descriptive metadata from the Fairdata service ensurance that metadata is available even if data is no longer

+# How to publish your dataset with Fairdata

+1. Create a CSC user account.
+2. Use IDA to store your data (Optional step.
+Instead of using IDA to store your data, you can add an URL to data in any remote resource, but then you can only get a URN identifier for you dataset, not DOI.
+You can also publish only the metadata of your dataset, without any link to the actual data. )
+3. Create a project and apply for IDA storage space.
+You can add members to your project.
+        Store your data in IDA and freeze it.
+4. Use Qvain to create a dataset and to publish it Create a dataset description, include either files from IDA or from remote resource and publish the dataset 5.Visit Etsin to view your published dataset
+        Visit your dataset’s landing page.
+Note the persistent identifier (DOI or URN).
+You’ll need it when you reference the dataset.

 # Digital preservation